 In this course, we will examine:

-This course is designed to help students improve their public speaking skills and learn how to confidently present on variety of topics in diverse settings.
+This course is designed to help students improve their public speaking skills and learn how to confidently present on a variety of topics in diverse settings.
 The course offers intensive feedback and correction on students' spoken English and includes videotaping of formal and informal presentations to provide students a record of their progress.
 Final presentations will be assessed by a panel of judges.